m5c/EthereumGuide/ethereum-guide.md

 The java code for deploying a smart contract in the blockchain is similar to transferring ether:

 * You connect to a node.
-* You gain access to an account.
+* You authenticate into an account.
 * You effectuate a transaction.

 As you see only the third line differs from the previous java snippet: